topcoder-platform/topcoder-x-ui/TopcoderXDeploy.md

 Use Topcoder Direct ID `7377` since this has a valid billing account in the dev environment.

-Once it's been added, click `Edit` for the project in the list on `Project Management` and click `Add Webhooks`.
+Once it's been added, click `Manage` for the project in the list on `Project Management` and click `Add Webhooks`.
 Once the webhook has been added, you should be able to see it in the Gitlab project under `Settings` --> `Integrations` --> `Webhooks`

 To test the webhook, create a new issue in the project with a title like `[$1] This is a test issue`